 Affordable Medicare Advantage Plans in Tampa, Florida

 55 Florida Medicare Advantage beneficiary plans are available in Tampa and Hillsborough County.
+Most of the Medicare Advantage plans in the area are HMO plans and will require referrals.

 Another option, Florida Blue, offers a zero-dollar premium and a $2,000 MOOP.